This is my 30th article. A big thank you to everyone that reads and shares my writing.

 I have systematised each of these antidotes for you.
 I can’t wait to share them in more detail over the coming months.

-As you may know, I love to help professionals find happiness and balance in their busy lives.
+As you may know, I love to help professionals find balance in their busy lives.
 If you would like to learn more about coaching/speaking, email me at firstname.lastname@example.org.

 Much love to you and of course, myself.